Don Wee: Politics

 Wee was fielded in the 2020 general election to contest in Chua Chu Kang GRC on the People's Action Party's (PAP) ticket against the Progress Singapore Party.
 Wee's running mates were Gan Kim Yong, Low Yen Ling and Zhulkarnain Abdul Rahim.
 On 11 July 2020, Wee was declared an elected Member of Parliament representing Chua Chu Kang GRC in the 14th Parliament after the PAP team in Chua Chu Kang GRC garnered 58.64% of the valid votes.

+On 14 April 2025, it was announced that Wee will not contest the 2025 general election.